average-engineer/InvDynamics_Robotic_Manipulator_Euler-Lagrange_Formulation/README.md

 7). `U_matrix.m` is a function which computes the effect of the motion on 1 link/joint on the position and orientation of another link.
 It computes the matrix in the same way as `U1_matrix.m`.

 8). `inertia_matrix.m` is a function which computes the pseudo-inertia matrix/tensor of each link in the manipulator.
+The mass moment of inertia for a link is calculated with respect to the frame the distal joint of the link.